BY THE NUMBERS...

 Strengthening Neighborhoods through Homeownership

-As a City of West Palm Beach Community Housing Development Organization constructed affordable single-family homes in Pleasant City, a historical African-American neighborhood.
-There had been no new homeownership opportunities built in decades.
+As a City of West Palm Beach Community Housing Development Organization, we constructed affordable single-family homes in Pleasant City.

 Cultivating Multidisciplinary Art

-Initiated the award winning Art Lofts of West Village, an affordable mixed-use development with 8 live/work townhomes and “Class A” neighborhood commercial space with the Lake Worth CRA with completion in 2019.
+Construction begins for the award-winning Art Lofts of West Village, an affordable mixed-use development.
+In partnership with the Lake Worth Community Redevelopment Agency, the 8 Live/Work townhomes and “Class A” neighborhood commercial space were completed in 2019.

 Affordable Housing for the Workplace